IE-555/hw7-api-saurabhkulkarni77/README.md

 import os
 import seaborn as sns
 ```
+We will set up API TOKEN, USERNAME and PASSWORD as env variable to share it securely

-After the data has been called using API client, by providing app_token, username and password and arranged in the form of table/ rows and columns also known as the panda dataframe
+To fetch data from API Client, We will provide app_token, username and password to API client and arrange the data in the form of table/ rows and columns also known as the panda dataframe

 ```
 app_token = os.environ.get('APP_TOKEN_ONLINEDATA_ASSIGNMENT')